J3698/j3698.github.io/_posts/2021-07-05-reimplementing-real-time-style-transfer-with-adain.markdown

 The script downloads the files and moves them to a datasets directory.
 One thing to note is that the datasets do take up a lot of memory.
 Also, I got a few errors while unzipping the files... which I ignored...

 Next up was writing the dataset class.
-PyTorch already includes dataset classes for MS COCO, and a generic dataset class that works for WikiArt, so I leveraged those.However, technically one datapoint is one image from both datasets, and thus a style transfer dataset would have size length(wikiart) * length(mscoco), or around 10 billion, which is not reasonable.
+PyTorch already includes dataset classes for MS COCO, and a generic dataset class that works for WikiArt, so I leveraged those.
+However, technically one datapoint is a photo grom MS COCO, and a painting from WikiArt.
+This means that a style transfer dataset's length would be length(wikiart) * length(mscoco), or ~10 billion, which is not reasonable.

 The IterableDataset class solves the big dataset problem; it doesn't decide ahead of time which datapoints will appear.
 On one hand this allows the model to always see new examples.
 However it wouldn't allow me to train the model on just a few examples, as new examples would always be chosen.
 Another fix is to pick a random fixed set of datapoints ahead of time; in this case the model wouldn't be seeing new data, but debugging on the same few examples would be easy.
 I ended up implementing both methods; the former for large-scale training, and the latter for debugging.